lgarron/clipboard-polyfill/README.md

 - On iOS Safari ([WebKit Bug #177715](https://bugs.webkit.org/show_bug.cgi?id=177715)) and Internet Explorer, only text copying works.
   - In other browsers, writing copy data that does *not* include the `text/plain` data type will succeed, but also show a console warning:

 > clipboard.write() was called without a `text/plain` data type.
 On some platforms, this may result in an empty clipboard.
-Call clipboard.suppressMissingPlainTextWarning() to suppress this warning.
+Call clipboard.suppressWarnings() to suppress this warning.

 - `clipboard-polyfill` attemps to avoid changing the document selection or modifying the DOM.
 However, `clipboard-polyfill` will automatically fall back to using them if needed:
   - On iOS Safari, the user's current selection will be cleared.
 This *should* not happen on other platforms unless there are unanticipated bugs.
 (Please [file an issue](https://github.com/lgarron/clipboard-polyfill/issues/new) if you observe this!)